Perth Festival: History

 The festival expanded off-campus citywide in the 1960s, and by 1980 had hugely increased its audience, with an increase of 300 percent in paid attendances between 1976 and 1980.
+A publication produced in 1973 to inform UK citizens considering migrating to WA, described the festival thus:

+The Festival of Perth has been rightly described as "culture in shirtsleeves".
+For several weeks in summer, there is a feast of all types of entertainment - from jazz to organ recitals, poetry readings to film festivals.
+Much of it takes place in the open air.
+On balmy summer nights, informally dressed audiences sit on grassy lawns, under tall pines, to watch films, or in open amphitheatres to hear Beethoven or watch a Shakespeare play.
+Its uniquely summer setting provides some piquant and refreshing contrasts of mood.

 Some sources refer to it as the Festival of Perth in the 1980s.
-The festival broadened its appeal, in 1999 the newly appointed artistic director, Séan Doran, announced a change of name to the Perth International Arts Festival, leading up to its 50th anniversary in 2003.
+The festival broadened its appeal, and in 1999 the newly appointed artistic director, Séan Doran, announced a change of name to the Perth International Arts Festival, leading up to its 50th anniversary in 2003.

 In 2004, the festival started carrying the Lotterywest branding, and Lotterywest was referred to as its "principal partner" in all communications.
 With new artistic director Lindy Hume and a new four-year strategic plan, there was a significant shift in direction for the festival: towards increased community involvement, and developing stronger partnerships with local arts organisations and regional centres.

 The branding was changed to simply "Perth Festival" by then director Wendy Martin and the board in 2018, although the registered company name was as of July 2020 still Perth International Arts Festival, as "the organiser of Perth Festival".